findingcorey1/Obsidian/ASIA 1125/Final Exam/Identification Question/Emperor Wu.md

     - Required that when a ruler died (**after 127 BCE**), his lands were divided among **all sons**, not just the oldest.
     - Required these noble families to **move close to the capital** (similar to Qin policy).
     - Refused to appoint sons of powerful families to high positions; instead, he recruited and promoted **talented commoners** to government positions.

+During 140 - 87 BCE, Emperor Wu was one of the rulers during the Han Dynasty.